aument-lang/aument/docs/tour.md

 See the [`bool` function documentation](./au-stdlib.md#bool) for boolean conversion.

-aulang also has while loops:
+Aument also has while loops:

 ```
 while true {